bioperl/bioperl.github.io/howtos/Feature-Annotation.md

 There's quite a bit to this idea of location, so much that it probably deserves its own HOWTO.
-Another way of saying this is that if this topic interests you should take a closer look at the modules that are concerned with both Location and Range such as , , and .
-The Range object is the simpler of the two, it holds the "start", "end", and "strand" (1, -1) information for a sequence that is located on some other sequence, typically a larger one.
+Another way of saying this is that if this topic interests you should take a closer look at the modules that are concerned with both Location and Range such as [Bio::Range](https://metacpan.org/pod/Bio::Range), [Bio::RangeI](https://metacpan.org/pod/Bio::RangeI), and [Bio::LocationI](https://metacpan.org/pod/Bio::LocationI).
+The Range object is the simpler of the two, it holds the `start`, `end`, and `strand` (1, -1) information for a sequence that is located on some other sequence, typically a larger one.
 The Range object can only describe exact locations.

-The Location object is a Range object but it has additional capabilities designed to handle inexact or "fuzzy" locations, where the "start" and "end" of a particular sub-sequence themselves have start and end positions, or are not precisely defined.
+The Location object is a Range object but it has additional capabilities designed to handle inexact or *fuzzy* locations, where the `start` and `end` of a particular sub-sequence themselves have start and end positions, or are not precisely defined.